These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 7. Legal Advice Disclaimer

-Eperoto does not (i) review any input that is provided by the User to the Software, (ii) review any information the User provides for legal accuracy or sufficiency, (iii) draw legal conclusions or provide opinions about the data the User provided or the documents the User select or create using the Software, or (iv) apply the law to User’s specific circumstances.
-The User shall acknowledge that Eperoto’s Software is designed only to help the User to analyze legal disputes.
+Eperoto does not (i) review any input that is provided by the User to the Software, (ii) review any information the User provides for legal accuracy or sufficiency, (iii) draw legal conclusions or provide opinions about the data the User provided or the documents the User create using the Software, or (iv) apply the law to User’s specific circumstances.
+The User shall acknowledge that Eperoto’s Software is designed only to help the User to analyse legal disputes.

 8. Complaints and Claims

-If, for any reason, the User is not satisfied with our services or have a complaint, the User shall inform Eperoto as soon as possible by using email or other written forms of communication.
+If, for any reason, the User is not satisfied with Eperoto’s services or have a complaint, the User shall inform Eperoto as soon as possible by using email or other written forms of communication.

 9. Intellectual Property Rights